data-integration-toolkit/ditk/entity_linkage/typing/knet/test/README.md

 I have updated [sample_test.py](./sample_test.py) code also to match the current test case for columns and rows.

+To run the unittest, run from the current directory

+<code>python sample_test.py</code>

 **Note:** Before running main() function directly make sure all files described in [README](../README.md#Input%20format%20for%20training) are present in the **data** directory